 Many people believe that economic growth can be boosted beyond the current tepid rate.
 But improving growth will take a plethora of legislative improvements including regulatory reduction, tax reform and policy improvements.
 Broadly speaking the Treasury recommendations include expanding the range of eligible investors, empowering investor due diligence efforts, and modifying rules for private funds investing in private offerings.

 Regarding the JOBS Act of 2012, Treasury states that after a few years of experience it is time to take a look at how these tools can be improved.
 There should be no argument from any member of Congress with this statement.
 While the JOBS Act created many powerful tools that have helped the economy, anything can be improved.
-All industry observers are aware there exists challenges within the original JOBS Act legislation, but perfect did not get in the way of good and the bipartisan bill has now been fully enacted for more than a year.
+All industry observers are aware there exist challenges within the original JOBS Act legislation, but perfect did not get in the way of good and the bipartisan bill has now been fully enacted for more than a year.

 Some interesting points of note included in the Treasury report: